U.S. Relations With Malawi

 U.S. Assistance to Malawi

 In FY 2017, U.S. bilateral foreign assistance in Malawi totaled $197.7 million (targeting health, agriculture, education, environmental, and governance.)
-The United States seeks to promote health and medical service delivery; improve food security and agriculture-based economic growth and poverty reduction; preserve Malawi’s unique biodiversity and its ability to mitigate climate change; strengthen public and private institutions for better delivery of social services; empower the private sector and civil society; promote economic growth through the revitalization of Malawi’s power sector; and advance democracy, human rights, and good governance.
+The United States seeks to promote health and medical service delivery; improve food security and agriculture-based economic growth; reduce poverty; preserve Malawi’s unique biodiversity and its ability to mitigate climate change; strengthen public and private institutions for better delivery of social services; empower the private sector and civil society; promote economic growth through the revitalization of Malawi’s power sector; and advance democracy, human rights, and good governance.
 U.S. partnerships with the Government of Malawi, civil society, and other donors aim to strengthen and buttress the government’s efforts to overcome constraints to meet the basic needs of its citizens, support regional stability, and help the government remain a responsible actor on the international stage.
 For example, through its health programs, U.S. government support has helped reduce HIV incidence by 76% from 2003 to 2016.
 U.S. government assistance also promotes family planning awareness and services in Malawi, and the fertility rate (births per woman) has decreased from 5.7 in 2010 to 4.4 in 2016.
 In addition to bilateral foreign assistance, U.S. government support helped to avoid hunger related deaths during the 2016-2017 El Nino-induced drought, when Malawi experienced the largest humanitarian food insecurity crisis in its history with 40 percent of Malawians depending on humanitarian assistance to survive.
 In FY 2016, the United States provided more than $101 million in humanitarian assistance for Malawi.
 The USAID-supported National Reading Program assists the Ministry of Education to improve teacher training and provide textbooks in all 5,415 primary schools in Malawi to significantly increase reading skills and comprehension among early primary school students.
 Malawi is also in the final year of implementing a $350.7 million Millennium Challenge Corporation (MCC) compact aimed at improving environmental management, expanding access to electricity, reducing the cost of doing business, and increasing value-added production.
 From 2015 to 2016 (most recent data available), approximately 300 Malawian students participated in education programs in the United States.

 Bilateral Economic Relations